rmahinpei/low-precision-deep-learning/README.md

-# Low Precision Training
+# Optimizing Training Precision: Balancing Time and Accuracy
-Investigating the impact of low precision training on model accuracy and training time
+*Investigating the impact of three different training precisions (half, single, and double) on the training time and accuracy across five different models*